zhenlab-ltri/NemaNode/README.md

 - `npm run lint`: check for code convention violations
 - `npm run format-code`: format all code in the source folder to conform to code style standards
 - `populate-database`: take the raw data in src/server/db/raw-data and populate the mysql db with it
-- `populate-test-database`: take the raw data in src/server/db/raw-data and populate the test version of the db with it

 ## Documentation
 For more information on how to do various things read the documentation